Customs Clearance Software Solution for CHIEF and CDS - Import Clearance, Export Clearance and more

 Some additional information will be required for declarations in order to align with the World Customs Organization Kyoto Convention rules, including an audit trail of previous document IDs; additional party types, such as the buyer and seller; and possible additional commercial references or tracking numbers.

-CHIEF will still be available for a certain period of time while businesses is switching to CDS to ensure that trade continues to flow as usual.
+CHIEF will still be available for a certain period of time while businesses are switching to CDS to ensure that trade continues to flow as usual.
 For more information on the Customs Declaration Service (CDS), please visit the CDS page on GOV.UK.

 MIC – Your provider for software to exchange data with the new Customs Declaration Service (CDS) and more